tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 *Fig. d1, d2, d3*, and *d4* are isometric views of the figures immediately above them.

 Fig. d1 shows the first instance of tetrahedrons.
-This first level is that foundation of all material existence, and as you can see, it looks and acts quite different from iterations that follow (*Fig. d2, d3, d4)*.
-We believe this first iteration is the domain of element and the quantum world.
+This first level is that foundation of all material existence because it is the first instance of a 3D form, and as you can see, it looks and acts quite different from iterations that follow (*Fig. d2, d3, d4)*.
+We believe this first iteration is the domain of elements and the quantum world.

 There are two details worth mentioning.
 The first is, you'll notice that in the front view of *Fig. c2* you see the center tholon is a virtual tholon, and behind it, you will see real tholons.
 This is because just as real tholons can create virtual tholons, virtual tholons can create real tholons.
 This is where it really starts to sound like a fun-house of mirrors because how can you have real tholons inside virtual tholons?
 The simple answer is, real tholons in a virtual tholon are real relative to that virtual tholon they are within.
 These *virtual* real tholons are just as significant as the *real* real tholons because they function in the same manner as a real tholon, but virtually, which allows virtual tholons to be able to ‘reflect' back a real tholon.
 But, because they are all sourced originally from a virtual holon, they only have virtual significance.

-The second detail is, to make things more complicated, in the above figures we have colored all the real tholons yellow (light gray) and the virtual tholons blue (darker gray), but in fact, there are yellows among the blue and blues among the yellows.
+The second detail is, to make things more complicated, in the above figures we have colored all the real tholons yellow (light gray in B&W) and the virtual tholons blue (darker gray), but in fact, there are yellows among the blue and blues among the yellows.
 These were left out for simplicity sake as they were not critically important to demonstrate our point.
 The basic principle is the same however, in that there is an oscillating between real and virtual at each iteration.

 Now we can start to fold this into itself.
 Each of four the sides that make up a tholon has their own domains of children as well, so this folding process happens at every generation.